gabekamalakis/morning-10/docs/user.md

 # LitterLog User Manual

-This application was created by the Morning 10 Project group in order to provide PG County Residents and environmental activists with a dependable ad consistent way to log and keep track of litter.
+This application was created by the Morning 10 Project group in order to provide PG County Residents and environmental activists with a dependable and consistent way to log and keep track of litter.
 This application contains two main parts, the map and the submission form.

 ## The Litter Logger Heat-map

 This map is a visualization of all of the litter currently logged in our database.
-By using the zoom features, a user can navigate PG County, and look at the concentration of looked litter.
+By using the zoom features, a user can navigate PG County, and look at the concentration of logged litter.

 ## The Litter Logger Submission Form